What in the World are People Analytics?

 And Why Do People Analytics Matter?

 Analytics.
 It’s a word that either evokes intrigue or dread in most individuals.
 While many organizational departments are on board with using data to measure success and assist with future strategy, there are still a few that are resistant to big data usage.
 Human Resources has historically relied more on relational tools coupled with past trends to successfully carry out the management of people.
-However, the term “people analytics” (also coined “talent analytics” or “hiring analytics”) has been buzzing around for the past few years.
-And it is making its way into the day-to-day jargon of HR professionals.
+However, the term “people analytics” (also coined “talent analytics” or “hiring analytics”) has been buzzing around in recent years.
 With the increasing talk about HR technology, Deloitte Human Capital Trends found that, currently, 26% of HR Professionals report using technological or analytical tools in their organization, up from 14% in 2014.

 From recruitment to strategic planning, data can better inform and assist HR professionals across the board.
 Yet the majority of HR departments have yet to implement analytical solutions.
 As overwhelming as it can sound, implementing a data solution doesn’t have to be all inclusive.
 Starting with just 3-5 meaningful metrics can make a big impact.
 The first step is to identify areas that need improvement.
 To help get the ball rolling, we’ll look at three HR functions that can benefit from using people analytics.